 2. Close Background Applications

-To check whether you have apps that are consuming more resources than they should, go to Activity Monitor (Applications > Utilities > Activity Monitor).
+To check whether you have apps that are consuming more system resources than they should, open Activity Monitor (Applications > Utilities > Activity Monitor).

-Note: for some apps, even if you have closed them by clicking “X” button on the top left corner, they may be running in the background.
+Note: for some apps, even if you have closed them by clicking the “X” button, they may still be running in the background.
 These processes can slow down your MacBook Air.
 Make sure you have quit them for good.

-Most of the time, it’s due to an excess of applications, or login items and launch agents, which run by default the moment you start your Mac.
+Most of the time, it’s due to an excess of auto applications and launch agents, which run by default the moment you start your Mac.

 There, you will see a list of items (apps and processes) that open automatically when you log in.
-Uncheck those items you do not want to run during startup and hit “-” to disable them.
+Check those items you do not want to run during startup and hit “-” to disable them.

 An outdated macOS may make your MacBook Air sluggish as well.

-If your MacBook Air is still running an older macOS, consider updating your Mac.
+If your MacBook Air is still running a very old macOS, consider updating your Mac.

-These are all the speed techniques I’d like to share with you about making a slow MacBook Air run faster.
+These are the speed techniques I’d like to share with you about making a slow MacBook Air run faster.

 There are also some other ways to speed up a slow MacBook Air, for example, if you are willing to invest in hardware upgrades, such as getting extra RAM, which would help run apps more smoothly and perhaps eliminate freezing times.